2 min read

-Brush your wig regularly
+Brush your teeth and your wig regularly

-Don't forget to wash it
+Don't forget to wash it.

-Adopt the right gestures
+Take the right action